bIgBV/calc/README.md

 expressions.
 Pratt parsing is a top-down operator precedence parsing technique that allows for parsing expressions with varying levels of operator precedence.

+Some of the references I based this on:

+* An amazing article on the idea of "binding power" as a function of operator precedence by @matklad: [Simple but Powerful Pratt Parsing](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)
+* A great functional article on the core implementation of pratt parsing by Bob Nystrom: [Pratt Parsers: Expression Parsing Made Easy](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/)

 ## Getting Started

 ### Prerequisites